I Built 4 Products in 3 Days and Made $0.

 I've thought about this a lot.
 Like, an embarrassing amount.
 Here's my actual theory:

 I have products.
-I don't have an audience.
+I do not have an audience.
+That is the entire problem.

 It sounds obvious when you say it like that but it took me three days of Stripe-checking every hour to really internalize it.
 The n8n community post got traffic.
 The show-and-tell thread has views.
 People are seeing the stuff.
 But "seeing" and "buying" are separated by something that takes time to build: trust.